chocolatey/choco-wiki/Troubleshooting.md

     + FullyQualifiedErrorId : WebException
 ~~~

 It's possible that you are attempting to install from a server that needs to use TLS 1.1 or TLS 1.2.

 Please see [[Installing with Restricted TLS|Installation#installing-with-restricted-tls]]

 <a id="im-getting-a-403-unauthorized-issue-when-attempting-to-install-chocolatey"></a>
+<a id="markdown-im-getting-a-403-unauthorized-issue-attempting-to-install-chocolatey" name="im-getting-a-403-unauthorized-issue-attempting-to-install-chocolatey"></a>
 ### I'm getting a 403 unauthorized issue attempting to install Chocolatey

 Please see [I'm getting a 403 unauthorized issue when attempting to use the community package repository.](#im-getting-a-403-unauthorized-issue-when-attempting-to-use-the-community-package-repository)